sunshroom/sunshroom.com/contents/photography/index.md

 I am endlessly fascinated by the secret lives of inanimate objects, the eerie solemnity of abandoned places, the desolate beauty of [manufactured landscapes](http://www.imdb.com/title/tt0832903/), and the wonders of remote and exotic locales.
 I am drawn to the visual rhythm of grit, grime, and decay and inspired by the majestic works of nature.
 I am especially interested in the juxtaposition and intersection of organic and artificial forms, particularly those places where nature is busily reclaiming manmade structures and objects.
 Most of all I am intent on exposing the hidden stories and forgotten fables all around us.

-My work can be broadly categorized into nature, landscape, travel, street, and "urbex" (urban exploration) photography, but I am also interested in capturing people, textures, and abstract imagery.
+My work can be broadly categorized into nature, landscape, travel, street, and urban exploration (urbex) photography, but I am also interested in capturing people, textures, and abstract imagery.

-I am also a [graphic designer](/design/) and use a lot of my own original photography in my work.
+I am also a [graphic designer](/design) and use a lot of my own original photography in my work.

 ![The broken flues of Jinguashi, Taiwan.](synaptic-jinguashi-flues.jpg)

-## Equipment
+## <a name="equipment"></a>Equipment

 I mainly shoot with a Nikon D3100 (formerly a D40) and the kit lens (18-55mm).
 I have explored using accessories such as a tripod and a bounce flash but always return to a minimal setup for ease of use and portability.

-## Processing
+## <a name="processing"></a>Processing

 I make extensive use of Adobe Lightroom in my post-processing workflow.
 All of my development presets are open source and available for download via [GitHub](https://github.com/synapticism/synaptic-lightroom-presets).
 The collection is constantly evolving as I learn more about the software and experiment with new techniques.